byuitechops/audit-early-documentation/hidden-courses-dont-have-enrollments/hidden-courses-dont-have-enrollments.md

 ---

 ## Background
-Some classes after their conversion could want to remain hidden.
-This means that the course is not public for academic learning, so there should be no enrollments in these courses.
-If there are, that could lead to problems and we would have to fix them.
+This audit will make sure that no hidden courses have enrollments.
 This audit will check for that and fail if there are enrollments in hidden courses.

 -----